traffaret/ffmpeg-subs/README.md

 # FFMPEG converter with subs

-Converts video files provided in source directory to video files with subtitles.
+Converts video files provided in source directory to video files with subtitles (it can be with new audio tracks).

-Subtitile file must be located in the same directory with the same name as vide file.
+Subtitile file must be located in the same directory with the same name as video file.

+Audio file must be located in the same directory with the same name as video file.

 ### Arguments